madachy/se-lib.org/source/index.rst

 **New Online Capability and Simulation**

 The upcoming se-lib v.3 can run online in a browser.
-Try it at the `SysML Diagram Scratchpad <http://pyml.fun/online/scratchpad.html>`_.
+Try it at the `SysML Diagram Scratchpad <http://pyml.fun/online/scratchpad.html>`_ or the `Discrete Event Modeling Demonstrations <http://se-lib.org/online/discrete_event_modeling_demo.html>`_.
 We have also added :ref:`causal loop modeling<Causal Diagram>` (causal diagrams) and :ref:`system dynamics modeling and simulation<System Dynamics Model>` capabilities.

 Inputs and Outputs
 ==============